mzedeler/dsh/README.md

 inside dsh.

 The shell comes with a data container of its own that is persisted across invocations of dsh.
-Anything under /root (a symlink to /workspace) is persisted in the data container dsh-ws.
+Anything under `/root` (a symlink to `/workspace`) is persisted in the data container named `dsh-ws`.

-When run, the shell will automatically launch a samba file share, exposing the volumes avaliable in dsh (mainly /workspace), making it easy to share files with the shell.
+When run, the shell will automatically launch a smb file share, exposing the volumes avaliable in dsh (mainly `/workspace`), making it easy to share files with the shell.